arachsys/webmidi/index.md

 either a literal byte to match, or null for a wildcard byte.

-A higher-level interface building on these facilities is also provided as async function `dump(request, filter, finish, timeout)`.
-This sends `request` then logs all responses matching `pattern` up to and including a terminator that matches `finish`, resolving to the list of received messages after either the terminator or `timeout` milliseconds have elapsed.
+A higher-level interface building on these facilities is also provided as async function `dump(request, start, filter, finish, timeout)`.
+This sends `request`, waits for a response matching `start`, then logs all responses matching `pattern` up to and including a terminator that matches `finish`, resolving to the list of received messages after either the terminator or `timeout` milliseconds have elapsed.
+If `start` is null, logging of messages begins immediately.
+If `finish` is null, logging of messages continues until reception times out.

 For example,

     request = raw("f0 43 20 7f 1c 02 0e 25 00 f7");
+    start = raw("f0 43 00 7f 1c ?? ??
+02 0e 25 00");
-    filter = raw("f0 43 00 7f 1c");
+    filter = raw("f0 43 00 7f 1c ?? ??
+02");
     finish = raw("f0 43 00 7f 1c ?? ??
 02 0f 25 00");
-    response = await dump(request, filter, finish, 1000);
+    response = await dump(request, start, filter, finish, 1000);

 will request a dump of the performance edit buffer from an attached Yamaha Montage, giving up after one second if the dump hasn't completed.
 Use